-The school is using Seesaw: The Learning Journal as our home learning platform for all classes from F2 through to Y6.
-This is to be used during any School COVID Closure, homework when pupils are in school and for Remote Learning should a child be isolating or a 'bubble' be closed.
+The school is using Seesaw: The Learning Journal as our home learning platform for all classes from F2 through to Y6, with Tapestry being used for Foundation.
+These are to be used during any School COVID Closure, for homework when pupils are in school and for Remote Learning should a child be isolating or a 'bubble' be closed.

 You will need a TEXT CODE or a QR CODE from your child's class teacher.
 If you do not have your child's code please email: email@example.com

 The web based version can be found here: web.seesaw.me